nanocofactory/monettes/README.md

 3 - is designed and runs as non-well-defined calculation;<br>
 4 - is enactive rather than interactive;<br>
 5 - is subsymbolic (computing with diagrams) rather than symbolic (computing with words);<br>
-6 - uses scripts (noncommutative/permutational) rather than framaes (commutative/combinational).
+6 - uses scripts (noncommutative/permutational) rather than frames (commutative/combinational).

 MONETS: